SimioLLC/MqttSteps/README.md

 It uses Simio Steps to publish to Topics, and Simio Elements to Subscribe to MQTT Topics and Fire Simio Events.

-Demonstated with the MQTT Mosquitto Server/Broker and utilizes the MQTTNet library.
+The examples use the MQTT Mosquitto Server/Broker and utilize the MQTTNet library.

 See the Documenation for more information.